-- Drain - an underground pipeline which removes and flows away foul sewage and/or surface water from a single property
+An underground pipeline which removes and flows away foul sewage and/or surface water from a single property.

-- Lateral drain - a drain which is outside of the boundary of the property
+A drain which is outside of the boundary of the property.

-- Sewer - a pipeline which normally removes and flows away foul sewage and/or surface water from more than one property
+A pipeline which normally removes and flows away foul sewage and/or surface water from more than one property.

-- Combined system/sewer or drain - a system which drains both foul and storm water
+A system which drains both foul and storm water.

-- Ground water - water which naturally occurs within the ground (water table)
+Water which naturally occurs within the ground (water table).